A post entitled, Embracing Uncertainty, suggested an alternative description of the practices often recommended to support resilience.

 Introduced in Cameron’s subsequent books, with this tool, she reminds us that

-“…walking is a time-honoured spiritual tradition.
+“…walking is a time-honored spiritual tradition.
 Native Americans walk on vision quests, Aborigines go on walkabouts…Walking brings a welcome sense of connection…optimism and ….a sense of health and well-being.”